 The availability of high-quality, high-performing products will accelerate widespread deployment of infrastructure, technologies and associated services, allowing people to access the information society regardless of their location or chosen device, and contributing to implementing the SDGs.

-Also, simplifying the conformity assessment process will facilitate the homologation of products destined for telecommunications, will give legal certainty to users on compliance in the products they acquire, and will promote adoption of the best technological standards and measures to protect intellectual property.In addition, this will contribute to raising the quality standards of services, making them more efficient, for the benefit of the population.
+Also, simplifying the conformity assessment process will facilitate the homologation of products destined for telecommunications, will give legal certainty to users on compliance in the products they acquire, and will promote adoption of the best technological standards and measures to protect intellectual property.

+Considering the role of C&I in a hyperconnected world where billions of people and objects connect with each other, Q4/2 will give additional focus on:

+New technologies and their impact in national C&I frameworks;

+Efforts to manage the increasing number of devices sharing the same limited resources;

+Measures to cover cost related to conformity procedures and controls of ICT products to allow only approved products to access markets;

+Reassess how harmonization of procedures and collaboration can be achieved under this scenario, considering:

+Robust C&I frameworks: making sure every country has or is part of a robust C&I framework with minimal costs (e.g., agreements on the shared use of national C&I infrastructure, such as testing facilities and certificates of conformity);

+Collaboration: effective tools/aspects of MRAs that need to be adapted to improve existing collaboration agreements or develop new ones.

+In addition, this will contribute to raising the quality standards of services, making them more efficient, for the benefit of the population.

 ii) Counterfeit telecommunication/ICT equipment